vguetler/darkweb_topic_modeling/README.md

 - **Why** does it matter? (policy implications, threat intelligence value, research contribution)
 - **What** did you find or build?

-Example:
+> This project analyzes three Dark Web forums of terrorist groups and their supporters accessed from the University of Arizona Artificial Intelligence Lab’s Dark Web Forums.
+The forums include Ansar1, an English language forum with 29,492 posts and 11,244 threads, 382 members between 12/8/2008 and 1/20/2010.
+The second forum, Gawaher, is an English-language Islamic forum dedicated to discussing the Islamic world and Islamic issues.
+Some of the forum members sympathize with radical Islamic groups.
+This forum entails 372,499 posts and 53,235 threads made by 9,269 members between 10/24/2004 and 6/7/2012.
+The Islamic Network forum is dedicated to various topics of interest to Muslims, ranging from theology and world events.
+Some members sympathize with and support terrorists.
+This forum has 91,874 posts and 13,995 threads created by 2,082 members between 6/9/2004 and 11/10/2010.

-> This project analyzes [X] posts from [forum/source] collected between [dates].
-Using LDA topic modeling and social network analysis, it identifies the dominant discourse themes and key network actors.
+> Using natural language processing techniques, specifically latent Dirichlet allocation (LDA) topic models (Blei, 2012; Blei et al., 2003) and social/topic network analysis (Walter & Ophir, 2019), it identifies the dominant discourse themes and key network actors.
 Findings were presented at PyCon 2024 and inform ongoing work on computational methods for cyber threat detection.

 ---